Procedures of the United States Congress: Bills and resolutions

 Most legislative proposals are introduced as bills, but some are introduced as joint resolutions.
 There is little practical difference between the two, except that joint resolutions may include preambles but bills may not.
 Joint resolutions are the normal method used to propose a constitutional amendment or to declare war.
-On the other hand, concurrent resolutions (passed by both houses) and simple resolutions (passed by only one house) do not have the force of law.
+Concurrent resolutions (passed by both houses) and simple resolutions (passed by only one house) do not have the force of law.
 Instead, they serve to express the opinion of Congress, or to regulate procedure.

 House Financial Services committee members sit in the tiers of raised chairs, while those testifying and audience members sit below.

 House representatives at a press conference announcing H.R.
 3004 in 2005.

 Here is the draft of a bill called the Coinage Act of 1873 passed by the House of Representatives ready to be considered by the Senate in 1873.
 The wording of the final statute is most likely different from this one.